juliagoda/givenfind/README.md

 ## Installation

 Remember, that installations work for your projects, not globally.
-Global installation of modules, that are not from stackage is not recommended because of
+Global installation of modules, that are not from stackage is not recommended.

 <br/>